sindresorhus/eslint-plugin-unicorn/docs/rules/prefer-structured-clone.md

 <!-- end auto-generated rule header -->
 <!-- Do not manually modify this header.
 Run: `npm run fix:eslint-docs` -->

-[`structuredClone`](https://developer.mozilla.org/en-US/docs/Web/API/structuredClone) is a modern way to create deep clone.
+[`structuredClone`](https://developer.mozilla.org/en-US/docs/Web/API/structuredClone) is the modern way to create a deep clone of a value.

 ## Fail